sensu/sensu-docs/content/sensu-go/5.16/reference/backend.md

       --etcd-cert-file string                      path to the client server TLS cert file --etcd-cipher-suites strings                 list of ciphers to use for etcd TLS configuration --etcd-client-cert-auth                      enable client cert authentication
-      --etcd-election-timeout uint                 time in ms a follower node will go without hearing a heartbeat before attempting to become leader itself (default 1000)
+      --etcd-discovery                             use the dynamic cluster configuration method etcd discovery instead of the static `--initial-cluster method` --etcd-discovery-srv                         use the dynamic cluster configuration method DNS SRV discovery instead of the static `--initial-cluster method` --etcd-election-timeout uint                 time in ms a follower node will go without hearing a heartbeat before attempting to become leader itself (default 1000)
       --etcd-heartbeat-interval uint               interval in ms with which the etcd leader will notify followers that it is still the leader (default 100)
       --etcd-initial-advertise-peer-urls strings   list of this member's peer URLs to advertise to the rest of the cluster (default [http://127.0.0.1:2380])